 Reflect on the theme of balance this season, but with an emphasis on rest and self-care.
 Challenge ideas and beliefs that rest is “lazy” or “selfish”.
-Let nature guide you to what your mind, body, and spirit need to heal and recharge.
+Let nature guide you to what your mind, body, and spirit need to heal and recharge over the coming months.

 Mabon Correspondences & Setting Up An Altar

-One of the simplest ways to celebrate Mabon is to create a simple altar that features meaningful elements of the season.
+One of the simplest ways to celebrate Mabon is to create an altar that features meaningful elements of the season.

 Moon Phase: Mabon corresponds to the Waning Half Moon, a time of balance, setting boundaries, and clearing space to receive.

 Colors: My favorite candle colors to use at Mabon include deep reds, maroon, orange, yellow, gold, bronze, copper, and brown.

 Crystals & Stones: My go-to Mabon stones include jasper, citrine, tiger’s eye, amber, grape agate, sapphire, lapis lazuli, and topaz.

 Black tourmaline, and especially tourmalinated quartz, are my favorite crystals to work with during Mabon as they are grounding and balancing.

 Herbs: Sage, cinnamon, mugwort, and clove are my favorite Mabon herbs.
 Chamomile, yarrow, and hops are also associated with this time of year.

 Flowers: Asters, goldenrod, chrysanthemum, marigold, sedum, anemone, sunflower, turtlehead, and helenium are usually in bloom at Mabon.